mbrlabs/pixl/README.md

 - [libpng](http://www.libpng.org/pub/png/libpng.html) for png decoding & encoding
 - [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/) for fast jpeg decoding & encoding

-These libraries will be built together with the project and linked statically:

-- [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) for reading other file formats.
-Will be removed soon

 Additionally i use [Catch](https://github.com/philsquared/Catch) for unit testing.